RavinSG/obsidian-cyber/Secure Protocols.md

 - Secure Real-Time Protocol (SRTP) is a secure version of the Real-time Protocol, a protocol designed to provide audio and video streams via networks.
 SRTP uses encryption and authentication to attempt to reduce the likelihood of successful attacks, including replay and denial-of-service attempts.
 RTP uses paired protocols, RTP and RTCP.
 RTCP is the control protocol that monitors the quality of service (QoS) and synchronisation of streams, and RTCP has a secure equivalent, SRTP, as well.

 - Secure Lightweight Directory Application Protocol (LDAPS) is a TLS-protected version of LDAP that offers confidentiality and integrity protections.

+### Email-Related Protocols

+Although many organisations have moved to web-based email, email protocols like Post Office Protocol (**POP**) and Internet Message Access Protocol (**IMAP**) remain in use for mail clients.
+Secure protocol options that *implement TLS as a protective layer exist for both*, resulting in the deployment of **POPS** and **IMAPS**.

+**Secure/Multipurpose Internet Mail Extensions** (S/MIME) provides the ability to encrypt and sign MIME data, the format used for email attachments.
+Thus, the content and attachments for an email can be protected, while providing authentication, integrity, nonrepudiation, and confidentiality for messages sent using S/MIME.

+Unlike many of the other protocols discussed here, *S/MIME requires a certificate* for users to be able to send and receive S/MIME-protected messages.
+A locally generated certificate or one from a public certificate authority (CA) is needed. *This requirement adds complexity for S/MIME* users who want to communicate securely with other individuals, because certificate management and validation can become complex. *For this reason, S/MIME is used less frequently*, despite broad support by many email providers and tools.

+### IPSec

+IPSec (Internet Protocol Security) is more than just a single protocol.
+In fact, IPSec is an entire suite of security protocols used to *encrypt and authenticate IP traffic*.

+- **Authentication Header** (AH) uses hashing and a shared secret key to ensure integrity of data and validates senders by authenticating the IP packets that are sent.
+AH can ensure that the IP payload and headers are protected.

+- **Encapsulating Security Payload** (ESP) operates in either transport mode or tunnel mode.
+In tunnel mode, it provides integrity and authentication for the entire packet; in transport mode, it only protects the payload of the packet.
+If ESP is used with an authentication header, this can cause issues for networks that need to change IP or port information.